Alvise Pérez

 Luis "Alvise" Pérez Fernández (/es/; born 26 February 1990) is a Spanish social media personality, politician, and political advisor.
-He is the founder and leader of Se Acabó La Fiesta, that obtained 3 seats in the 2024 European Parliament election in Spain.
+He is the founder and leader of Se Acabó La Fiesta, a political party that obtained 3 seats in the 2024 European Parliament election in Spain.

 A former member of Union, Progress and Democracy, during his time in England he was a member of the Liberal Democrats.
 Back in Spain, he joined Citizens (Cs) and served as chief of staff of Toni Cantó, leader of Cs in the Valencian Community.
 In 2019, he was dismissed and left Cs over controversial statements he had made on Twitter.
 Since the COVID-19 pandemic, he has become a leading figure of the alt-right movement in Spain thanks to his activity on social networks, which consists of publishing information about alleged illegalities committed by Spanish left-wing politicians and journalists.
 Some of those exclusives have turned out to be fake news, which has led him to be sued and fined several times, whereas other trials have resulted in his acquittal.

 The Spanish Supreme Court has opened four cases against him, including for alleged illegal funding and for harassing the two EU lawmakers elected under his movement in 2024, who have since broken with him.
 In 2025, the European Parliament started the process to revoke his parliamentary immunity.

 Early life

 Luis Pérez Fernández was born on 26 February 1990 in Seville, the youngest of four children.
 His father was a local businessman and his mother a housewife.
-He goes by the pseudonym "Alvise", which means Luis in Venetian language.
+He goes by the pseudonym "Alvise", which means Luis in the Venetian language.
 After finishing secondary school, he had to take care of his ill grandmother, which forced him to attend the National University of Distance Education.
 He enrolled for a double degree in Political Science and Public Administration, from which he dropped out a year and a half later.
 In 2011, he joined the centrist Union, Progress and Democracy (UPyD) and held some minor responsibilities in the regional branch of Andalusia.

 In early 2012, at 22 years of age, Pérez moved to Leeds with his girlfriend and for a time worked as a dishwasher.
 He later worked as online community manager for the Cervantes Institute while studying a degree in Philosophy, Politics and Economics at the University of Leeds.
 Eventually, he left UPyD and joined the Liberal Youth, the youth wing of the Liberal Democrats, a political party in the United Kingdom.
 He became the first ever Spanish delegate at the International Federation of Liberal Youth general assembly not to be a member of a Catalan nationalist party.